 As mentioned, proprietary website builders include everything you need to get your website up and running.
 They provide you with the platform, the templates, and the hosting, and most of them even include a free domain or allow you to purchase one.

 They take care of the technical aspects so you can focus on creating and launching your site.
-Some of the most popular standalone website builders are Weebly, WIX, Jimdo, IM Creator, Squarespace, Shopify, Webnode, and WebsiteBuilder.
+Some of the most popular standalone website builders are Weebly, WIX, Jimdo, IM Creator, Squarespace, Shopify, Webnode, WebsiteBuilder, and HubSpot CMS.

 Wix is one of the largest premium website builders around.
 It has hundreds of templates to choose from, that are perfect for small businesses, photographers, and even freelancers.
 The templates come with plenty of customization options so you can create a site to fit your needs.